 An outdoors enthusiast and ardent conservationist, Aiden Lassell Ripley adapted his early painting style and subject matter to suit his personal passion and, in so doing, became one the of the masters of sporting art in America.
 Born to a musical family in Wakefield, Massachusetts, Ripley exhibited an early talent for the tuba and piano.
-Around the age of 8, his creativity grew to encompass painting and drawing.
-As a teenager, he attended classes at the Fenway School of Illustration, a course of study interrupted by the onset of World War I. Military service in the Army took Ripley to France, where he saw heavy combat in key battles.
+Around the age of eight, his creativity grew to encompass painting and drawing.
+As a teenager, he attended classes at the Fenway School of Illustration, a course of study interrupted by the onset of World War I. Military service in the United States Army took Ripley to France, where he saw heavy combat in key battles.
 Soon afterwards, he picked up his instrument again and spent the rest of his enlistment as a tuba player in General Pershing’s band, a position that kept him in Europe until 1919.

 Upon his return to the United States, Ripley resumed his art education at the Boston Museum School of Fine Arts, receiving classical instruction and earning a reputation as a strong technician and skillful portraitist.
 He studied under Frank Benson and Philip Hale, artists whose loose impressionistic styles and plein air techniques Ripley gradually adopted.
 He was awarded the Paige Traveling Fellowship, an honor that funded a year’s study in North Africa and Europe.
 In 1926, Ripley’s first solo exhibition featured watercolor cityscapes and landscapes from those travels, and in 1928, the young artist received the Logan Purchase Prize at the International Watercolor Society’s annual competition.
 Around this same time, Ripley began to pursue hunting scenes and game birds as subject matter, paintings that soon attracted commissions from sporting magazines and book publishers.